 As a popular destination with excursions often booked up months in advance, the Grand Canyon is an experience that differs greatly depending on the time of year you visit.
-There are pros and cons to any season, so, to help you make the best decision for the type of vacation you’re looking for, here is a list of things to consider:
+There are pros and cons to any season, so, to help you make the best decision for the type of vacation you’re looking for, here is a list of things to consider when deciding when to visit the Grand Canyon.

 In summer, the park area can be anywhere from 40–85 degrees Fahrenheit (4–29 degrees Celsius), depending on your altitude and the time of day.
 Winter months bring frost and snow, which closes the North Rim to visitors for most of the season, but the South Rim is still hikeable and significantly less crowded than in summertime.
 Just make sure to bring appropriate clothing, like waterproof shoes and lots of layers.